-A cruise ship’s security officials onboard are the first ones to take notice of a crime and respond accordingly until the matter gets transferred to the relevant law enforcement authority while docked on a port.
+A cruise ship’s security officials onboard are the first ones to take notice of a crime and respond accordingly until the matter gets transferred to the relevant law enforcement authority while docked at a port.

 According to the State Attorney’s office and federal court, section 7 of title 18 of the US code states that the Federal Bureau of Investigation will be responsible for investigations of crimes onboard cruise ships.

 For any crime that occurs beyond the 13 miles distance, the jurisdiction falls under the country whose flag is on the vessel.
-So, if a ship has a Bahamas flag on it while sailing and a crime occurs, the Bahamas law will be applicable.
+So, if a ship has a Bahamas flag while sailing and a crime occurs, the Bahamas law will be applicable.

-Laws for the cruise industry is quite hazy as it involves a lot of authorities and even countries.
+Laws for the cruise industry are quite hazy as it involves a lot of authorities and even countries.
 To get to know more about the law before your cruise trip, it is best to contact maritime lawyers.
 Ehline Law is a leading personal injury firm with a stellar record of winning cases for our clients.